 How waterproof is Dare2B?

-I didn’t test the Dare2B Baseplate in snow, but more in the depths of a cold and wet British winter.
-Perhaps a better test than any.
+We tested the Dare2B Baseplate in both snow and in the depths of a cold and wet British winter.
 And in the face of wind, rain and cold the Baseplate stood up as well as any winter jacket I’ve ever owned.

 The waterproofing meant that the interior stayed lovely and snug, and there was very little soak on the fabric itself.
 Yes, water off a ducks back for the Baseplate.